ntb5562/0-git-workflow-practice-TamaraBuenoo/README.md

 This is a very interesting topic, as Europe previously passed the Digital Services Act, enforcing privacy regulations.
 Now, the U.S. is beginning to raise concerns over privacy and a monopolized ad industry.
 If a privacy enforcement act is passed, could it lead to a series of events resulting in stronger privacy regulations in the United States?
 Worldwide?

 Note: I am testing I did this correctly.

+### Comments

+Nuzhat: I think this is very interesting and an important topic for us to think about.
+I hope there is more privacy regulations.